Travel advice explained

 Travel insurance and advice levels

-Before booking travel and purchasing travel insurance make sure you’re aware of, and comfortable with, the advice level in your destination.
+Before booking travel and purchasing travel insurance, make sure you're aware of, and comfortable with, the advice level for your destination.
 Some policies will only allow you to cancel for safety reasons if the advice level increases after you've bought your policy.

 If the advice level hasn’t changed and you decide not to go for safety reasons, most travel insurers won't cover your cancellation costs.